LightAndLight/lightandlight.github.io/posts/2023-05-05-nominal-sets.md

 decomposed into a sequence of swaps
 (<a id="proof-1-link" href="nominal-sets-proofs#proof-1">A.1</a>).

-Being functions, permutations are used by *applying* them to names, written $\pi(a)$.

-In Rust I represent permutations using a `HashMap`.
+In Rust I represent (finite) permutations using a `HashMap`.
 Applying takes keys to values, and any names not in the `HashMap` are mapped to themselves.
 In other words, the `HashMap` represents a permutation $\pi$ by storing a pair $(x, \pi(x))$ for each $x$ where $\pi(x) \neq x$.